Skip to content

 ]

 But you can choose your own record ID instead, like place:1 or place:my_library.
-Just make sure that it isn't already used, because you can't create a record that has the same ID as another one.
+Just make sure it hasn't already been used, because you can't create two records with the same ID.

 -- Works fine